-As renting residential property via websites has grown in popularity, so too have complaints from neighbors living in deed restricted communities.
+As renting residential property in Michigan via websites has grown in popularity, so too have complaints from neighbors living in deed restricted communities.
 While these short-term rental opportunities may benefit the individual lot owners, they can represent a burden to some communities.
 A recent decision from the Michigan Court of Appeals serves as another in a growing collection of Michigan decisions holding that the short-term rental of property does not constitute residential use and is therefore a violation of the deed restrictions requiring the same.

 I. Short-Term Rental of Property Is Not “Residential Use”

 In Cherry Home Association Michigan Court of Appeals (unpublished), Docket No. 354841 , Keith Baker and Amy Harrison owned a lot located in the Cherry Home community.
 The community was subject to restrictions recorded in 1965, with one of those restrictions limiting the use of the land to “residential use.”
 Mr. Baker and Ms. Harrison began renting their lot on a short-term basis, and argued the lot was rented for use as a residence, and therefore permissible under the restrictions.

 The Court disagreed with this argument and held that the plain language of the restrictions clearly limited the use of lots in the community to residential use.
 The Court applied definitions of “residential” from prior holdings in the Michigan Supreme Court.
 Those definitions looked to the permanence in a residence, which is demonstrated by the occupant’s actions, including a continuity of being physically present in the residence and storing personal property within the residence.
 As noted by the Court, this use specifically excludes uses that are transitory in nature as “[t]here is no permanence, either physiologically or physically at that location.”
 The Court held that the weekly rentals did not establish the type of permanence needed to demonstrate residential use of the lot, and the use of the lot for short-term rentals was in fact a violation.